DataCurationNetwork/data-primers/Consent Forms Data Curation Primer/consent-forms-data-curation-primer.md

       - They can share the data in a repository that offers restricted access so that researchers can vet who accesses the data.
    - You might recommend changes to the dataset which make it more shareable.
       - Collapsing or removing variables can protect the identity of participants.
-      - See [Human Subjects Data Essentials Primer](https://github.com/DataCurationNetwork/data-primers/blob/master/Human%20Participants%20Data%20Essentials%20Data%20Curation%20Primer/human-participants-data-essentials-data-curation-primer.md) for more information on de-identification and dataset manipulation.
+      - See [Human Participants Data Essentials Primer](https://github.com/DataCurationNetwork/data-primers/blob/master/Human%20Participants%20Data%20Essentials%20Data%20Curation%20Primer/human-participants-data-essentials-data-curation-primer.md) for more information on de-identification and dataset manipulation.

 2. Repositories may consider a formal policy regarding the review of the consent form.
    - Data deposit agreements may include a statement that appropriate consent has been obtained from all participants in the data.